10 reasons Montenegro should be your next holiday destination

 8. Traditional life in Njeguši village

-Njeguši, a small village located on the slopes of Mount Lovćen, is famous for its traditional Montenegrin delicacies.
-The village is the birthplace of the Petrović-Njegoš dynasty, which ruled Montenegro for over two centuries.
-Yo can tour the family home of Petar II Petrović-Njegoš, one of Montenegro’s most revered leaders and poets, which has been turned into a museum.
+Njeguši, a small village set on the slopes of Mount Lovćen, is well known for its traditional Montenegrin delicacies, particularly its smoked ham and cheese, which are produced using age-old methods passed down through generations.
+The village is also the birthplace of the Petrović-Njegoš dynasty, which ruled Montenegro for over two centuries and played a key role in shaping the country’s history.

 9. Drive the Serpentine Mountain Road